Skip to main content

 EU satellite navigation component

 • Galileo.
-No Galileo service disruptions occurred in 2022.
-The positioning and timing performance of the Galileo Initial Services is better than that of any other global navigation satellite system.
-The services are fully interoperable with the US Global Positioning System (GPS), and their combined use provides more accurate and reliable positioning for end users.
-Work is ongoing to improve the resilience of Galileo for uninterrupted availability of all services.
-The Galileo Open Service was delivered with excellent quality and availability.
-Galileo also delivered excellent ‘Search and rescue’ services, including the ‘Return link’ service.
-Galileo faces risks on key milestones relating to 1) the full operational capability of the open service and 2) the improved public regulated service.
+No Galileo service disruptions occurred in 2023.
+The positioning and timing performance of the Galileo services is better than that of any other global navigation satellite system.
+The services are fully interoperable with the US Global Positioning System, and their combined use provides more accurate and reliable positioning for end users.
+The Galileo open service commitments have been updated in 2023 to improve the quality and availability of the service.
+Galileo also delivered excellent ‘search and rescue’ services, including the ‘Return link’ service.
+The Galileo High Accuracy Service was declared operational in 2023 and is delivering excellent performance, while the Galileo Open Service Navigation Message Authentication Initial Operational Capability was also declared operational in 2023.
+Galileo faces delays on key milestones relating to 1) the full operational capability of the Open Service, and 2) the improved Public Regulated Service.
 This is mainly due to the Russian invasion of Ukraine and the subsequent non-availability of two launch services with Soyuz launchers (two satellites per launch).
-The four satellites concerned are now planned to be launched with Ariane 6.
-But since the flight of the Ariane 6 maiden is delayed, the Commission has undertaken a set of actions to make use of a ‘one-off’ backup from a non-EU launch service provider as early as end 2023.
-Nevertheless, Galileo continues to deliver high quality services and very accurate signals through its operational satellites in orbit, and the successful launch and introduction of two satellites in December 2021 further improved and reinforced Galileo’s performance.
-In view of the improved public regulated service milestone set for 2024, the Commission established a dedicated work force with the institutional and industrial actors concerned to closely monitor and control the execution of the workplan, and is engaging with Member States on possible risks.
-The manufacturing of additional satellites to complete the constellation and provide spares continued, but there are deployment delays due to launch difficulties.
+The four satellites concerned are now planned to be launched in 2024.
+Nevertheless, Galileo continues to deliver high-quality services and very accurate signals through its operational satellites in orbit.
+In view of the improved Public Regulated Service milestone set for 2024, the Commission continued leading the dedicated work force with the institutional and industrial actors concerned to closely monitor and control the execution of the workplan, and is engaging with Member States on possible risks.
+The manufacturing of additional satellites to complete the constellation and provide spares continued.
 The production of Galileo-enabled receivers has further increased to ensure the provision of long-term, state-of-the-art and secure positioning, navigation and timing services.
-In 2022, Galileo was present in 65% of receiver models worldwide, with the key market segment being consumer devices (smartphones and tablets), continuing the rapid market uptake since 2016.
-The estimated number of Galileo-enabled smartphones sold worldwide exceeded 3.9 billion, with more than 900 Galileo-enabled smartphone and tablet models available.
+In 2023, Galileo adoption by receiver models worldwide continued to increase, with the key market segment being consumer devices (smartphones and tablets) continuing the rapid market uptake since 2016.
+The estimated number of Galileo-enabled devices in use worldwide was around 3.5 billion by the end of 2023.

 • EGNOS.
-EGNOS is fully operational to monitor and correct open signals emitted by GPS and, in the future, Galileo.
-By improving the accuracy to around 1 metre and the reliability of the GPS signal over Europe, EGNOS allows users in Europe to use GPS signals for safety-critical applications such as operating aircraft.
-EGNOS’s performance has improved steadily.
-EGNOS system evolutions are being prepared to solve major obsolescence issues and improve the coverage of Member States’ territories.
-EGNOS is used by an ever-increasing number of airports in Europe (more than 870 in 2022 compared to 373 in 2019), also due to the introduction of the mandatory publication of localiser performance, with vertical guidance delivered by EGNOS in all instrument runway ends before January 2024.
-EGNOS’s market share has stabilised at around 63% of the total number of receiver models worldwide, because consumer solutions (e.g. mobile phones) are far less likely to be enabled for satellite-based augmentation systems, as such systems consume more energy due to continuous signal-in-space data reception.
+EGNOS is fully operational to monitor and correct open signals emitted by the Global Positioning System and, in the future, Galileo.
+By improving the accuracy to around 1 metre and the reliability of the Global Positioning System signal over Europe, EGNOS allows users in Europe to use Global Positioning System signals for safety-critical applications such as aircraft operations.
+EGNOS system evolutions are being prepared to solve major obsolescence issues and improve the coverage of Member State territories.
+EGNOS is used by an ever-increasing number of airports in Europe (more than 930 procedures in 2023 compared to 373 in 2019), also due to the introduction of the mandatory publication of EGNOS procedures in all instrument runway ends before January 2024 (Regulation (EU) 2018/1048).
+EGNOS’ market share has stabilised at around 63% of the total number of receiver models worldwide, because consumer solutions (e.g. mobile phones) are far less likely to be enabled for satellite-based augmentation systems, as such systems consume more energy due to continuous signal-in-space data reception.
 However, the low adoption rate in consumer solutions is compensated for by an almost 100% uptake in high-precision applications (such as agriculture and geomatics), while newer technologies such as drones also have a high level of uptake of satellite-based augmentation systems.
 Safety-of-life applications benefit the most from EGNOS implementation in other segments, such as the aviation, maritime, rail and road markets.

 EU Earth observation component

 • Copernicus.
-In 2021, Copernicus continued to successfully deliver on its general and specific objectives.
+In 2023, Copernicus continued to successfully deliver on its general and specific objectives.
 Robust and reliable Earth observation and monitoring data and information were provided on a full, free and open basis.
-The lack of radar data due to the failure of the Sentinel-1b satellite was partly compensated by adjusting the observation plan for Sentinel-1A and reinforcing the use of contributing missions, including from our international partners.
+The lack of radar data, due to the unavailability of a launch service for the Sentinel-1C satellite, was partly compensated by adjusting the observation plan for Sentinel-1A and reinforcing the use of contributing missions, including from our international partners.
 The six Copernicus services (land, marine, atmosphere, climate change, emergency and security) continued their activities to provide continuous and reliable geo-information, as demonstrated by the respective key performance indicators.
-Copernicus reaches more than 950 000 registered users and achieves a high level of user satisfaction.
-The total amount of Copernicus Sentinel data products available by the end of Q3 2022 was 7.9 petabytes.
-Users can choose from a service portfolio of 558 information products.
-Copernicus successfully embraced the big-data revolution by setting up the data and information access services, collocating Copernicus data and information online and near-line, so that it is ready to be processed on demand.
-EUSPA's 2022 Earth observation and global navigation satellite system market report estimates that over the next decade revenue is set to double from roughly EUR 2.8 billion to over EUR 5.5 billion, as the market for Earth observation applications is boosted by a large pool of added-value services (i.e. 85% of global revenue).
-DG Defence Industry and Space worked closely with the Joint Research Centre to set up the Knowledge Centre for Earth Observation.
-Both the Knowledge Centre for Earth Observation and EUSPA ensure Copernicus’s uptake by policy users within 17 Commission user services, cross-sectoral policy areas and the commercial markets, as well as by other users.
-The programme’s international dimension was further reinforced through the conclusion of the agreement with Panama.
+Copernicus reaches more than 1 200 000 registered users and achieves a high level of user satisfaction.
+The total amount of Copernicus Sentinel data products available by the end of Q3 2023 was 8 petabytes.
+Users can choose from a service portfolio of over 500 information products.
+Copernicus successfully embraced the big-data revolution by setting up the Copernicus data space ecosystem for data and information access, making Copernicus data and information available online, ready to be processed on demand, enabling machine learning or artificial intelligence.
+EUSPA's 2022 Earth observation and global navigation satellite system market report estimates that over the next decade, revenue is set to double from roughly EUR 2.8 billion to over EUR 5.5 billion, as the market for Earth observation applications is boosted by a large pool of added-value services.
+DG Defence Industry and Space worked closely with the Joint Research Centre to set up the knowledge centre for Earth observation.
+Both the centre and EUSPA ensure Copernicus’ uptake by policy users within 17 Commission user services, cross-sectoral policy areas and the commercial markets, and by other users.

-• Cassini.
-All Cassini actions were successfully launched in accordance with the plans and budgetary limits.
-A review of the qualitative impact on the space industry and the ecosystem shows that the Cassini initiative’s contributions exceeded expectations in 2021 and 2022.
-This can be explained by a positive reception by many stakeholders and a better-than-expected coordination of activities between the Commission, the European Investment Fund, the European Investment Bank, EUSPA, the European Space Agency and national authorities.
+• All Cassini actions were successfully launched in accordance with the plans and budgetary limits.
+A review of the qualitative impact on the space industry and the ecosystem shows that the Cassini initiative’s contributions exceeded expectations in 2021, 2022 and 2023.
+This can be explained by a positive reception by many stakeholders and a very good coordination of activities between the Commission, the European Investment Bank, the European Investment Fund, the European Union Agency for the Space Programme, the European Space Agency and national authorities.
+The collaborative efforts have not only facilitated the smooth execution of Cassini initiatives, but also fostered a synergistic environment conducive to innovation and growth within the European space sector, with significant growth in private space investment and a record number of deals.

-• Green budgeting priorities.
-All four Cassini hackathons so far have partially focused on green tech and green solutions.
+• Under Cassini, all four Cassini hackathons so far have partially focused on green technology and green solutions.
 The Cassini Maritime Challenge aims at solving plastic pollution, in line with the green deal.
 Many start-ups in Cassini Matchmaking have products aimed at improving sustainability or reducing the consumption of raw materials, although the ratio is hard to measure due to methodological challenges.
 The Cassini Investment Facility (implemented by the European Investment Fund) also considers sustainability when selecting venture capital funds.

-• Digital transition.
-All Cassini actions are fully in line with the objectives of the digital transition and will support companies, institutions and citizens to adopt new digital solutions.
+• All Cassini actions are fully in line with the objectives of the digital transition and will support companies, institutions and citizens to adopt new digital solutions.

 Equality, diversity and inclusion

 • Cassini is actively promoting gender equality and diversity of backgrounds and skills.
-All Cassini activities aim at increasing female participation, a difficult task given that the metrics for entrepreneurship and investments are in general heavily skewed towards males.
+All Cassini activities aim at increasing female participation in entrepreneurship and investments, which historically has been very low in this sector.
 For the first year of activities with Cassini Matchmaking, 18% of entrepreneur participants were females, a figure that will hopefully improve in the following years.
 The Cassini Investment Facility (implemented by the European Investment Fund) will feature metrics on gender when the ex post reporting is delivered in 2023-2027.

 Sustainable development goals